5 Things Every Couple Should Know By Their 1st Anniversary

 How you respond when something bad happens is key to the health of your future relationship.
 Loving partners provide emotional support to each other in times of hardship.
 You both work through the emotional pain of the loss and remind each other of better times.

-Successfully dealing with a negative event in your life is a hurdle that you had to face.
+Successfully dealing with a negative event in your life is a hurdle that you have to face.
 Now that you’ve done it, you know that you can handle anything that life throws at you, and you’ll be stronger together as a result.

 4. What is Most Important to Your Partner.

-In the process of getting to know each other, you learned about your partner’s political views, their culture, family history, medical history, and why their past relationships failed.
+While getting to know each other, you learned about your partner’s political views, their culture, family history, medical history, and why their past relationships failed.
 As much as you know about your partner, there are still new ways for them to surprise you, and that’s part of what your future together will hold.

 5. How to be Intimate in Many Ways.